 Paying hundreds of dollars each month adds up.
-Purchasing your supplies direct from a wholesale distributor will reduce your costs by 50-70%.
+Purchasing your supplies directly from a wholesale distributor will reduce your costs by 50-70%.
 For years, mobile first aid companies had a packaging advantage.
 Now you can purchase identical products in the same type of dispensing packaging for your first aid kits from most companies that sell supplies online.
-Why pay a commissioned sales person more when you can order exactly what you need for a fraction of the price?
+Why pay a commissioned salesperson more when you can order exactly what you need for a fraction of the price?

 5. Monitoring your service

 Have you had issues with billing or pricing in the past?
-Has your representative stocked your cabinets with product you didn’t want or ask for?
-Have you run out run out of supplies because your service didn't show up on their scheduled date?
+Has your representative stocked your cabinets with products you didn’t want or ask for?
+Have you run out of supplies because your service didn't show up on their scheduled date?
 Do you escort your rep around the plant when they service the cabinets?
-Monitoring your service cost time and money.
+Monitoring your service costs time and money.